hfwang132/hfwang132.github.io/content/posts/python_asyncio/index.en.md

 ## Tasks

-If coroutines are used as shown in the previous section, they would lose their significance.
-The true value of coroutines lies in their ability to execute concurrently.
+We would lose the point if we use coroutines in the way as shown in the previous section.
+The true significance of coroutines lies in their ability to be executed concurrently.
 Consider the following code:

 ```python
 import asyncio